emaphp/eMapper/README.md

     private $pets;
 }
 ```

-This small example obtains all clients that are associated to dog pets.
+This small example obtains all clients that have dogs.
 ```php
 use eMapper\Query\Attr;